DEFCONMeshNet/DEFCONMeshNet/README.md

 - Run Services behind firewalls and slow links
 - Network is Point to Point Encrypted for your pleasure.
 - Meshnet a bunch of badges together for a great time
+- Be a part of a mini, cooler internet

 ## How to Connect
 - Install [Install Yggdrasil](https://yggdrasil-network.github.io/installation.html)